For CFOs with IT Duties: A Checklist

 Are you being asked to assume responsibility for IT this year?
 If so, you'll want to focus your studies on areas where you'll have a deciding vote.
 IT might need you to weigh in on a move to the cloud and how that would impact current architecture investments or the risk involved.
 If you're just coming up to speed on the cloud, subscribe to blogs and newsfeeds that prominently debate its merits and drawbacks.
 Again, consult your peers about their experiences and share their feedback with your IT team.

-Is this the year you deploy business intelligence across the organisation?
+Is this the year you deploy business intelligence across the organization?
 BI requires intimate knowledge of how properly aggregating data can result in better models, what-if scenarios and forecasts.
 Diving into this technology with no background could lead to a catastrophic and costly outcome.
-Instead, seek out the data management experts in your organisation to educate you about analytics.
+Instead, seek out the data management experts in your organization to educate you about analytics.
 They can point you in the direction of courses and seminars offered by local colleges, industry groups, or vendors to become familiar with the technology.

-If this year’s goals are performance management and streamlining corporate processes, then chat it up with the business leaders closest to sourcing and acquisitions.
+If this year's goals are performance management and streamlining corporate processes, then chat it up with the business leaders closest to sourcing and acquisitions.
 Also, consult your professional financial industry associations for a list of seminars and trade shows on this topic.
-Join email lists about performance management to garner insight about how to effect change in your organisation.
+Join email lists about performance management to garner insight about how to effect change in your organization.

-Ignorance will not be bliss for CFOs being tasked with more organisational responsibilities.
+Ignorance will not be bliss for CFOs being tasked with more organizational responsibilities.
 Stay ahead of the curve by making sure you have the awareness and education to effectively lead your newly expanded team.